stanwood/Macchiato_iOS/README.md

 For the full action list, please check [here](https://github.com/stanwood/Macchiato_iOS/blob/master/Macchiato/Classes/Action.swift)

 For the full navigation types, please check [here](https://github.com/stanwood/Macchiato_iOS/blob/master/Macchiato/Classes/NavigationType.swift).
-The UI Testing tool identifies each element by either an index, or a key.
+The UI Testing tool identifies each element by either an index or a key.

 >Note: Element identifiers will be listed in each project documentation  under **UI Testing Identifiers**